Lyndir/MasterPassword/README.md

  5. I have another question.

 Please don't hesitate to [get in touch](#support), we're more than happy to answer all your Master Password questions.
-Any problems or suggestions can be reported [as GitHub issues](https://github.com/Lyndir/MasterPassword/issues).
+Any problems or suggestions can be reported [as GitLab issues](https://gitlab.com/MasterPassword/MasterPassword/issues/).